15 Speakers – 3 Days – 3 VIDEOS – Over 7 Hours

 - Determine what regeneration technique will work for you.

-These conference DVDs include the science, practical experience and on-ground opportunities to see function and condition assessments done.
+These conference Videos include the science, practical experience, and on-ground opportunities to see function and condition assessments done.

 Value of Money:

 2nd Day …………………… $180

 Plus Dinner………….. $50